10 Questions Before Hiring a Web Developer in India (2026)

 A trustworthy developer answers all of these clearly.
 Vague answers about "we'll discuss later" should raise concern.

-Question 6: How Long Will It Take, and What Causes Delays?
+Question 6: How Long Will It Take, and What Are the Milestones?

 Get a realistic timeline with milestone dates, not just a final delivery date.
 A standard 5-page business website should take 10-21 working days.